Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Tenderness and kindness are not signs of weakness and despair, but manifestations of strength and resolution."
+> "Those who dream by day are cognizant of many things which escape those who dream only by night."
-> — **Kahlil Gibran**
+> — **Vincent van Gogh**

 ---